-Instead of using the hardware address of the port of their routers, the members may use MAC addresses statically assigned by GR-IX to them.
+Instead of using their hardware MAC addresses, GR-IX members may use MAC addresses statically assigned to them by GR-IX.
 These MAC addresses belong to the Locally Administered Address Range and are of the form:

-– X:XX = the last 3 digits of the corresponding IP address,
+(where X:XX = the last 3 decimal digits of the corresponding IP address)

 - Spanning tree & BPDUs: Incoming BPDUs are ignored (and dropped).
 The GR-IX infrastructure will not send or forward BPDUs towards its members.